 Fossils fuels are extractable sources of stored energy created by ancient ecosystems.
-The natural resources that typically fall under this category are coal, oil (petroleum), and natural gas.
+The natural resources that typically fall under this category are coal, oil, petroleum, and natural gas.
 These resources were originally formed via photosynthesis by living organisms such as plants, phytoplankton, algae, and cyanobacteria.
 This energy is actually fossil solar energy, since the Sun’s ancient energy was converted by ancient organisms into tissues that preserved the chemical energy within the fossil fuel.
-Of course, as the energy is used, just like respiration from photosynthesis that occurs today, carbon can enter the atmosphere as CO2, causing climate consequences.
-Fossil fuels account for a large portion of the energy used in the world.
+Of course, as the energy is used, just like respiration from photosynthesis that occurs today, carbon enters the atmosphere as CO2, causing climate consequences.
+Today, fossil fuels account for a large portion of the energy used in the world.

 Oil and Gas

 A trap is a combination of a subsurface geologic structure, a porous and permable rock, and an impervious layer that helps block the movement of oil and gas and concentrates it for later human extraction [13; 14].
 The development of a trap could be a result of many different geologic situations.
-Common examples include an anticline or domal structure, an impermeable salt dome, or a fault-bounded stratigraphic block (porous rock next to non-porous rock).
+Common examples include an anticline or domal structure, an impermeable salt dome, or a fault-bounded stratigraphic block, which is porous rock next to non-porous rock.
 The different traps have one thing in common: they pool the fluid fossil fuels into a configuration in which extraction is more likely to be profitable.
-Oil or gas in strata outside of a trap renders extraction is less viable.
+Oil or gas in strata outside of a trap renders it less viable to extract.

-A branch of geology that has grown from the desire to understand how changing sea level creates organic-rich shallow marine muds, carbonates, and sands in close proximity to each other is called sequence stratigraphy [15].
+Sequence stratigraphy is a branch of geology that studies sedimentary facies both horizontally and vertically and is devoted to understanding how changing sea level creates organic-rich shallow marine muds, carbonates, and sands in areas that are close to each other [15].
 For example, shoreline environments may have beaches, lagoons, reefs, nearshore and offshore deposits, all next to each other.
 Beach sand, lagoonal and nearshore muds, and coral reef layers accumulate into sediments that include sandstones—good reservoir rocks— next to mudstones, next to limestones, both of which are potential source rocks.
 As sea level either rises or falls, the location of the shoreline changes and the locations of sands, muds, and reefs with it.
-This places oil and gas producing rocks (like mudstones and limestones) next to oil and gas reservoirs (sandstones and some limestones).
-Understanding the interplay of lithology and ocean depth can be very important in finding new petroleum resources because using sequence stratigraphy as a model can allow predictions to be made about the locations of source rocks and reservoirs.
+This places oil and gas producing rocks such as mudstones and limestones next to oil and gas reservoirs such as sandstones and some limestones.
+Understanding the lithology and the facies/stratigraphic relationships interplay is very important in finding new petroleum resources.
+Using sequence stratigraphy as a model allows geologists to predict favorable locations of source rocks and reservoirs.

 Tar Sands

-Conventional oil and gas (pumped from a reservoir) are not the only way to obtain hydrocarbons.
-The next few sections are known as unconventional petroleum sources, though, they are becoming more important as conventional sources become scarce.
-Tar sands, or oil sands, are sandstones that contain petroleum products that are highly viscous (like tar), and thus, can not be drilled and pumped out of the ground, unlike conventional oil.
-The fossil fuel in question is bitumen, which can be pumped as a fluid only at very low rates of recovery and only when heated or mixed with solvents.
-Thus injections of steam and solvents, or direct mining of the tar sands for later processing can be used to extract the tar from the sands.
+Conventional oil and gas, which is pumped from a reservoir, are not the only way to obtain hydrocarbons.
+There are a few fuel sources known as unconventional petroleum sources.
+However, they are becoming more important as conventional sources become scarce.
+Tar sands, or oil sands, are sandstones that contain petroleum products that are highly viscous, like tar, and thus, cannot be drilled and pumped out of the ground readily like conventional oil.
+The unconventional fossil fuel is bitumen, which can be pumped as a fluid only at very low rates of recovery and only when heated or mixed with solvents.
+So, using injections of steam and solvents, or directly mining tar sands for later processing are ways to extract the tar from the sands.
 Alberta, Canada is known to have the largest reserves of tar sands in the world [16].

-An energy resource becomes uneconomic once the total cost of extracting and processing it exceeds the revenue which is obtained from the sale of extracted material.
+An energy resource becomes uneconomic once the total extraction and processing costs exceed the extracted material's sales revenue.
 Environmental costs may also contribute to a resource becoming uneconomic.

 Oil Shale

-Oil shale (or tight oil) is a fine-grained sedimentary rock that has a significant quantity of petroleum or natural gas quantities locked tightly in the sediment.
+Oil shale, or tight oil, is a fine-grained sedimentary rock that has a significant quantity of petroleum or natural gas locked tightly in the sediment.
 Shale is a common source of fossil fuels with high porosity but it has very low permeability.
-In order to get the oil out, the material has to be mined and heated, which, like with tar sands, is expensive and typically has a negative impact on the environment [17].
+To extract the oil directly from the shale, the material has to be mined and heated, which, like with tar sands, is expensive and typically has a negative impact on the environment [17].

 Fracking

 Another process which is used to extract the oil and gas from shale and other unconventional tight resources is called hydraulic fracturing, better known as fracking [18].
 In this method, high-pressure injections of water, sand grains, and added chemicals are pumped underground.
 Under high pressure, this creates and holds open fractures in the rocks, which aids in the release of the hard-to-access fluids, mostly natural gas.
-This is more useful in tighter sediments, especially shale, which has a high porosity to store the hydrocarbons but low permeability to transmit the hydrocarbons.
-Fracking has become controversial due to the potential for groundwater contamination [19] and induced seismicity [20] and its use must balance public and political concerns with energy value.
+Fracking is more useful in tighter sediments, especially shale, which has a high porosity to store the hydrocarbons but low permeability to transmit the hydrocarbons.
+Fracking has become controversial because its methods contaminate groundwater [19] and induce seismic activity [20].
+This has created much controversy between public concerns, political concerns, and energy value.

 Coal

 Coal is the product of fossilized swamps [21], though some older coal deposits that predate terrestrial plants are presumed to come from algal buildups [22].
-It is chiefly carbon, hydrogen, nitrogen, sulfur, and oxygen, with minor amounts of other elements [23].
-As this plant material is incorporated into sediments, it undergoes a series of changes due to heat and pressure which concentrates fixed carbon, the combustible portion of the coal.
-In this sense, the more heat and pressure that coal undergoes, the greater its carbon concentration and fuel value and the more desirable is the coal.
+Coal is chiefly carbon, hydrogen, nitrogen, sulfur, and oxygen, with minor amounts of other elements [23].
+As plant material is incorporated into sediments, heat and pressure cause several changes that concentrate the fixed carbon, which is the combustible portion of the coal.
+So, the more heat and pressure that coal undergoes, the greater its carbon concentration and fuel value, and the more desirable is the coal.

 The general sequence of a swamp progressing through the various stages of coal formation and becoming more concentrated in carbon is:

-Coal has been used by humans for at least 6000 years [23], mainly as a fuel source.
-Coal resources in Wales are often cited as a primary reason for the rise of Britain (and later, the United States) in the Industrial Revolution [24; 25; 26].
-According to the US Energy Information Administration, the production of coal in the US has decreased due to cheaper prices of competing energy sources and recognition of its negative environmental impacts, including increased very fine-grained particulate matter as an air pollutant, greenhouse gases [27], acid rain [28], and heavy metal pollution [29].
+Humans have used coal for at least 6000 years [23], mainly as a fuel source.
+Coal resources in Wales are often cited as a primary reason for the rise of Britain, and later, the United States during the Industrial Revolution [24; 25; 26].
+According to the US Energy Information Administration, the production of coal in the US has decreased due to cheaper prices of competing energy sources and due to society recognizing its negative environmental impacts, including increased very fine-grained particulate matter as an air pollutant, greenhouse gases [27], acid rain [28], and heavy metal pollution [29].
 Seen from this point of view, the coal industry as a source of fossil energy is unlikely to revive.